museomix/museomix.org/wp-content/plugins/custom-post-type-ui/readme.txt

 * Fixed: Support for YARPP plugin.
 * Fixed: Prevent potential issues with AJAX requests and our scripts/styles

-= 1.1.3 =
-* Bumping WordPress compatibility version only.
-No other changes involved.

-= 1.1.2 =
-* Change export value to plural label for taxonomies.
-* Properly select a post type or taxonomy after deleting an existing value.
-* Updated screenshots
-* Added target="_blank" attribute to one of the inline help links for Menu position.
-Thanks @JulieKuehl
-* Fixed potential XSS issue.

-= 1.1.1 =
-* Re-add post type and taxonomy select buttons and only display for non-js users.

-= 1.1.0 =
-* Simplified UI with regards to clicking amount.
-* Auto selecting of first available post type or taxonomy in Edit tab.
-* Switch to post type or taxonomy upon selection within Edit tab.
-* Return of a list of CPTUI-registered post types and taxonomies.
-* Post type slug update capability.
-* Added function reference 3rd party link to support area.
-* New hooks in edit screen for custom content display on screen.
-* String updates.
-* UI field option for custom "Supports" parameters from other plugins.
-Example: Yet Another Related Posts Plugin.
-* Updated help/support section with another reference tool.
-* Trim extra spaces potentially left behind in text inputs.
-* Rearranged menu listing slightly to remove duplicate naming.
-* GitHub repo has GitHub Updater (https://github.com/afragen/github-updater) compatible copy of CPTUI version that is available on WordPress.org

-= 1.0.8 =
-* Register taxonomies at a higher priority than post types.

-= 1.0.7 =
-* Preventive measures for potential XSS security issues with add_query_arg()

-= 1.0.6 =
-* Change priority of post type registration function that was causing rewrite issues for many.
-* Fix issues with help text spots not showing up for some post type fields.
-Props pedro-mendonca.
-* Fix logic issue with PHP's empty() function and CPTUI 0.9.x saved settings.

-= 1.0.5 =
-* Explicitly set the post type and taxonomy rewrite slugs as the registered slug if no custom ones provided.
-* Prevent cptui.js from loading where it is not needed.
-* Fixed undefined index notice for post type rewrite_withfront.
-* Repopulated labels when none provided and post type or taxonomy mentioned in default label.
-* Fix for import/export get code tab and hierarchical taxonomies

-= 1.0.4 =
-* Fixed incorrect boolean order for hierarchical taxonomies and default value.
-* Fixed missing closing div tags.
-* Default menu position to null instead of empty string.
-* Undefined index notice cleanup.
-* Remove unnecessary hook.

-= 1.0.3 =
-* Fix logic error regarding string "0" evaluating to false when checked for not empty.
-* Fix for taxonomy with_front boolean value not evaluating correctly.
-* Fix for taxonomy hierarchical boolean value not evaluating correctly.
-* Fix for post type has_archive.
-* German translation updates.
-If you speak/read German, myself and the translator would LOVE to have feedback on this.
-* Internationalization string changes after feedback from German translation work.
-* Minor issue with link html being stripped from UI field explanation.
-* Better apostrophe/single quote support in label fields.

-= 1.0.2 =
-* PLEASE TEST THIS UPDATE ON A DEV SITE IF YOU CAN, BEFORE UPDATING ON A LIVE SITE.
-* Fix issue with checked checkboxes for post type associations for taxonomies.
-* Fix "Get Code" spot related to post type associations for taxonomies.
-* Update some text strings after localization feedback.
-* Fix typos in textdomain for two spots.
-* Updating progressing translation files.
-* Fix value for with_front parameter.
-* Fix error in boolean type for map_meta_cap.
-* Fix missing use of query_var slug if present for taxonomies.

-= 1.0.1 =
-* Fix issues with taxonomy transfer and registration.
-May need to delete new option value and re-convert afterwards.
-* Fix issue with taxonomy "show admin column" evaluating to true regardless of setting.
-* Prefix our "help" class to prevent conflict with other plugins that use just "help".
-* Fix issue with menu position values not being obeyed.
-* Fix hook names inside taxonomy update function.
-* Fix potentially empty parameter with taxonomies and "Get Code" output.
-* Added PHP "undefined index" notice prevention for some parameters.

-= 1.0.0 =

-This is a major upgrade.
-This includes a new UI and a settings conversion to new stored arangement.
-0.8.x settings will not be deleted if for some reason you must revert to the previous version.

-Full list:
-* CPTUI has been given a new UI!
-* Separated out post type and taxonomy creation to their own screens.
-* Added import/export ability for post type and taxonomy settings.
-* Added a Help/Support Screen.
-* Added/Updated available parameters for post types and parameters.
-* Updated i18n and translation files.
-* Added Confirmation prompts before deleting post types and taxonomies.
-* Added actions and filters for 3rd party customization.
-* Added function that automatically converts 0.8.x and down settings to new setting arrangement.
-* Changed how settings are stored so that post types and taxonomies are in named array indexes.
-* Bug fixes not mentioned above.

 == Installation ==

 = Manual =